-A significant number of people we are in contact with daily are part of the medical system.
-Whether they are patients, care givers or people behind the scenes of the medical system they make the medical world run more smoothly.
-In the next century medical careers will be developing more and more rapidly with the change of technology, if you want job security the medical field is the right place to go.
-In this continuation course of Health Occupations I students will build on the skills developed and work one-on-one with medical professionals in an area of interest to students.
+Content: A significant number of people we are in contact with daily are part of the medical system.
+Whether they are patients, caregivers, or people behind the scenes of the medical system they make the medical world run smoothly.
+In the next century medical careers will be developing more and more rapidly with the change of technology.
+If you want job security, the medical field is the right place to go.
+Continuing to build off of the skills and concepts from Health Occupations I, students will start to focus on the body systems that careers focus on.
+Students will continue to work with professionals in the fields of study.
 This course provides students with specific knowledge of multiple career opportunities in the health system along with skills that medical professionals are looking for in future employees.
-If you have a strong interest in working in a health occupation this is the course for you.